-- (1) Full-time employees are eligible for tuition remission for up to of six regular undergraduate or graduate credit hours per academic term.
-In addition, full-time employees working in a clearly defined degree program are eligible for remission of all courses that are approved by the appropriate department head, dean or vice president. - (2) Part-time employees who receive regular compensation for services are eligible for remission of an amount up to the cost of three credit hours per full academic term. - (3) Retired employees as defined by University rule 30-28-01 who continue to be eligible for the same tuition remission benefits for which they were eligible before retirement. - (B) Spouses, Domestic Partners And Dependents Of University Employees. - (1) The following individuals are eligible for full tuition remission: - (a) Spouses of employees;
+- (1) Full-time employees are eligible for tuition remission for unlimited regular undergraduate or graduate credit hours or audit hours with approval of Director of Public Safety or designee, per academic term. - (2) Part-time employees who receive regular compensation for services are eligible for remission of an amount up to the cost of four credit hours per full academic term. - (3) Retired employees as defined by University rule 30-28-01 who shall continue to be eligible for the same tuition remission benefits on the same basis as active employees based upon their classification at the time of retirement. - (B) Spouses, Domestic Partners And Dependents Of University Employees. - (1) The following individuals are eligible for full tuition remission (instructional fee only): - (a) Spouses of employees; - (b) Unmarried dependents of employees, defined for purposes of this rule as naturally born sons and daughters, stepsons or stepdaughters of the employee, and individuals for whom the employee has been appointed the legal guardian pursuant to court action or by the terms of a valid will, who are federal income tax dependents of the employee. - (c) Domestic partners of employees, defined for purposes of this rule as a partner of the same or opposite sex who meets specific criteria established by the Human Resource Department;

-- (b) Unmarried dependents of employees, defined for purposes of this rule as naturally born sons and daughters, stepsons or stepdaughters of the employee, and individuals for whom the employee has been appointed the legal guardian pursuant to court action or by the terms of a valid will, who receive primary financial support from the employee.
-Determination of primary financial support shall exclude consideration of income such as that from co-op program employment; - (c) Domestic partners of employees, defined for purposes of this rule as a partner of the same or opposite sex who meets specific criteria established by the Human Resource Department; - (d) Spouses and unmarried dependents of former employees who retired and received a retirement annuity or become completely disabled while in the service of the university.
+(d) Spouses and unmarried dependents of former employees who retired and received a retirement annuity or become completely disabled while in the service of the university.